 Even though the workplace is safer now than it has been for the past 50 years, poisoning and other injuries due to hazardous substances still occur.
+Levels of exposure provide an important indicator to the hazards in the workplace environment.
 Lead poisoning for example, is associated with the inhalation of lead fumes, while dust from operations such as grinding, milling, sanding and demolition can cause serious illness.
 The same goes for liquids, including cleaning materials and carcinogens, which can cause cancer.

-In addition to this there are both gasses, such as Chlorine, and biological agents like bacteria, viruses, fungi and mould in ordinary workplace environments today.
+In addition to this there are both gases, such as chlorine, and biological agents like bacteria, viruses, fungi and mould in ordinary workplace environments today.
 Chlorine, for example, is frequently used in water treatment, even though it is an extremely aggressive gas that can cause serious lung damage.
 Bacteria and viruses are often found in clinical waste and can cause a variety of serious illnesses.

 Controlling Hazardous Substances

 Exposure to hazardous substances should be prevented if it is reasonably practicable to do so.
 Employers should consider eliminating the process, so the hazardous substance is not needed or generated.
 If this is not possible the employer should make sure the hazardous substance is substituted by a safer alternative.
 If this is not possible an assessment should be carried out and methods of control established using one or more of these measures: